ethan-zieba/bidule/ansible/README.md

 Roles checklist:
 check_services – Checks the status of essential system services like sshd

-copy_file – Copies a file from the controller to the target machines
+DONE - copy_file – Copies a file from the controller to the target machines

 update_packages – Updates all packages depending on the distro